top of page

 Understanding Migraines Through Ayurveda's Perspective

 Migraines represent a complex neurological condition that extends beyond the typical headache.
 They are often marked by intense, pulsating pain, heightened sensitivity to light and sound, and may also include symptoms such as nausea.
 Modern medicine provides temporary relief; however, many seek long-term solutions through ancient wisdom.
-Ayurveda, a holistic healing system from India, offers a distinct approach to comprehending and managing migraines.
+Ayurveda, a holistic healing system originating from India, offers a unique perspective on understanding and managing migraines.

 Understanding Migraines Through Ayurveda's Perspective